A (Long) Biography of Case...

 As I was growing up in my small-ish rural town, my rebellious and extremely inquisitive mind was constantly put to the test, because that town is, well...one of my former students put it best: “a nice place to be from”.
 Although I learned a lot being raised there – indeed, many of my observing skills were learned there and it is a GREAT place to do Geography and somewhere to which I return every now and then – it was nevertheless a bit, umm...confining for me.
 When I was growing up there, it was a rather small town of around 3000 people, but has seen somewhat steady growth since then.

-I remember going home one weekend after I had decided on Geography as my major.
-I walked into the house and declared, “...I’m going to major in Geography...”
-She raised her eyebrows dubiously because leaving the music/theatre arena was unorthodox in my family at the time.
+I remember visiting my parents one weekend after I had decided on geography as my major.
+I walked into the house and declared, “...I’m going to major in geography...”
+My mother raised her eyebrows dubiously because leaving the music/theatre arena was unorthodox in my family at the time.
 It hit her pretty hard, especially since each of us kids had been raised to perform – singing, dancing, acting.
-Imagine being a parent and struggling to pay for years of music and dance lessons when you really don’t have the money, only to have your child say, “I’m not going to do any of those...”
+Imagine being a parent and struggling to pay for years of music and dance an etiquette lessons when you really don’t have the money, only to have your child say, “I’m not going to do any of those...”
 My dad just smiled.

-But I know they suspected all along I might skirt music and/or theatre as a profession because I was always interested in scientific things, even as a child.
-I am VERY grateful to have a strong background in The Arts – and to my parents who provided it for me and my wonderful siblings and niblings who keep me engaged in it– but I just had so many more interests than music and theatre.
+But I’m pretty sure they both suspected all along I might skirt music and/or theatre as a profession because I was always interested in scientific things, even as a child.
+I am VERY grateful to have a strong background in The Arts, however.
+And to my parents who provided it for me and my wonderful siblings and niblings who keep me engaged in them.
+But I just had so many more interests than music and theatre (though the background has come in quite handy over the years, including the etiquette lessons).

 Still, when I told people I was majoring in Geography, they reacted the same as they had when I told them I was majoring in Musical Theatre.
 That same old, “huh...so what are you going to do with that?
 Teach?”
 I found out years later that most people who knew me thought I was just going to mooch my way around the world anyhow...Which I actually did for a bit and it was, umm...well...not as exciting or glamorous as I thought it would be.